cvignac/MiDi/README.md

 You'll need to write a few lines to load your generated graphs and create a list of `Molecule` objects (in `src/analysis/rdkit_functions.py`).

+## Use MiDi on a new dataset

+To implement a new dataset, you will need to create a new file in the `src/datasets` folder.
+This file should implement a Dataset class, a Datamodule class and and Infos class.
+Check `qm9_dataset.py` and `geom_dataset.py` for examples.

+Once the dataset file is written, the code in main.py can be adapted to handle the new dataset, and a new file can be added in `configs/dataset`.

 ## Cite this paper